Zećira Mušović: International career

-Mušović captained Sweden under-19s to the 2015 UEFA Women's Under-19 Championship final stage in Israel.
+Mušović captained Sweden under-19s to the 2015 U19 European Championship final stage in Israel.
 She was disappointed when FC Rosengård stopped her attending the tournament because they needed her for club fixtures.
 The disappointment was compounded when Sweden under-19s won the competition.

-Despite having lost her position as first choice at club level, Mušović was called up by incoming Sweden national team coach Peter Gerhardsson for the opening 2019 FIFA Women's World Cup qualifiers.
-She attended several matches as a non-playing substitute, then proudly won her first senior cap in March 2018, securing a debut "clean sheet" in a 3–0 win over Russia at the 2018 Algarve Cup.
+Despite having lost her position as first choice at club level, Mušović was called up by incoming Sweden national team coach Peter Gerhardsson for the opening 2019 FIFA World Cup qualifiers.
+She attended several matches as a non-playing substitute, then won her first senior cap in March 2018, securing a debut clean sheet in a 3–0 win over Russia at the 2018 Algarve Cup.

 Mušović endured a difficult second appearance for Sweden, when she deputised for Hedvig Lindahl in a friendly against Italy in October 2018.
 Her handling error allowed Daniela Sabatino to score the only goal of the match.
-In May 2019 she was one of three goalkeepers selected by Sweden for the 2019 FIFA Women's World Cup, alongside Lindahl and the uncapped Jennifer Falk.
+In May 2019 she was one of three goalkeepers selected by Sweden for the 2019 FIFA World Cup, alongside Lindahl and the uncapped Jennifer Falk.
+She did not play during the World Cup, and continued in her early years with the national team to struggle to earn starts, in particular during major tournaments.

+Mušović was part of the Swedish delegation to the 2020 Summer Olympics, where Sweden ultimately reached the final, losing to Canada.
+She did not take the pitch during the tournament, but drew notice as one of the players to publicly criticize the initial scheduling of the final, which resulted in its being moved to accommodate high temperatures in Tokyo at the time.

+On 13 June 2023, Mušović was included in Sweden's 23-player squad for the FIFA World Cup 2023.
+With Lindahl out, the choice for starting goalkeeper was between her and Falk, with Mušović ultimately earning the distinction.
+She played the team's first two matches in Group G, victories over South Africa and Italy.
+In the round of 16 match against the United States, she made 11 saves; the United States did not score a goal during regular or extra time.
+Mušović broke the record for most saves by a goalkeeper who kept a clean sheet in a World Cup match.
+Sweden ultimately advanced to the quarter-finals after a 5–4 penalty shootout win, and Mušović was named player of the match, being widely regarded as the principal reason her side had advanced.
+The match significantly raised her international profile.
+Sweden went on to beat a favoured Japan in the quarter-final.
+A loss to Spain in the semi-final sent them to the third-place match, where Mušović kept a clean sheet in a 2–0 victory over hosts Australia, securing her second World Cup bronze.